jasonsahl/wgfast/wgfast_manual.md

 -What does the output look like?
 Two files are produced:

-1. “nasp_raxml.tree”.
+a. “nasp_raxml.tree”.
 Your tree.
 Names have been fixed to work with WG-FAST.
 Make sure that names do not include periods.
-2. “nasp.PARAMS”.
+b. “nasp.PARAMS”.
 Parameters file.
 Use this with the “-X” flag described above.
-3. Example usage:
+c.
+Example usage:
 ```python wgfast_prep.py -m nasp.matrix```

 -Note: if you run this script with a model separate from ASC_GTRGAMMA, you will also need to